 The bear charged, covering the ground with incredible speed for such a huge creature.
 With a swipe of the bear’s paw, one of the dogs was thrown across the cave.
 The other dog took the opportunity to go for the bear’s throat, but the bear again reared up and shook the dog loose.
 As the dog hit the floor, the bear swept it to the opposite wall of the cave.

-Ximene, the Compte and the guards accompanying them slowly retreated.
+Ximene, the Comte and the guards accompanying them slowly retreated.
 Both dogs then ran for the mouth of the cave, yelping as they went.
 There was another outbreak of snarling and barking.

-The Compte groaned.
+The Comte groaned.
 ‘Cubs.
 We have committed the ultimate error, to put ourselves between a bear and its young.’

 The cubs were much smaller than their mother, but still a match for the dogs.
 The four animals fought vigorously in what looked like an even match.

-The mixture of light from flares held high, from flares now thrown at the bear and falling to the floor and the distant glow from the mouth of the cavern reflected from the surface of the river confused the images and made the mother bear’s charge more threatening.
+The cave was now illuminated by many sources of light; from flares held high, from flares which had been thrown at the bear which now lay on the floor and the distant glow from the mouth of the cavern reflected from the surface of the river.

 The bear screamed as the spear entered her chest, then she stiffened and collapsed to the floor.
 At the same instant, the bear cubs dashed into the darkness of the cave, leaving the dogs licking their wounds.